milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

-* if there is only one technical replicate for an individual genotype, then just rename the read files instead of writing new files

 * extract 4-fold degenerate sites using `degenotate` instead of `bedtools`?

 * add error checking to main snakefile